brsynth/amn_release/README.md

  And that's it!
 You will have access to all notebooks.
 Simply double-click any notebook to open it in colab, and follow the instructions in each of them.

 NB: Avoid costly operations in Colab.
 Also, a fresh environment is created for each notebook opened, expect around 3 minutes of installation each time you open a new notebook.
+And don't panic if you see the Colab kernel restarting automatically, it's necessary for conda to work in Colab.

 ### 2) Local install